 Thank God for His Word towards the repentant in heart: But let us, who are of the day (saved in Christ), be sober, putting on the breastplate of faith and love; and for a helmet, the hope of salvation.
 For God has not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ (1 Thessalonians 5:8-9).

-A Bible commentary noted: In contrast to the wicked, for whom Christ's coming will be an hour of destruction, believers will not face God's wrath, but will be saved, not appointed to wrath or the agony of the tribulation occurring during the day of the Lord.
+It was noted that in contrast to the wicked, for whom Christ's coming will be an hour of destruction, believers will not face God's wrath, but will be saved; not appointed to wrath, or the agony of the tribulation occurring during the day of the Lord (previously mentioned).